Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 What Parts of Grooming Are Easiest to Overlook?

-The most commonly missed areas include:
+The most often overlooked areas are:

-• behind the ears
+• behind the ear

-• under the collar or harness
+• underneath the collar or the harness

-• armpits
+• Armpits

-• tail base
+• Tail base

-• sanitary areas
+• Hygienic areas

 What Happens When Grooming Falls Behind?

-• mats close to the skin
+• mats placed close to the skin

 • discomfort during brushing